aki916/aki916.github.io/_pages/about.md

   - /about.html
 ---

-Akihiro Yoshida is a research staff at Institute of Science Tokyo.
+Akihiro Yoshida is a researcher at Institute of Science Tokyo.
 He received a Ph.D. in Functional Mathematics from Kyushu University in 2025.
 His research interests includes the intersection of mathematical optimization and machine learning.